TV Meteorologist

 Hi, Dylan.
 Water can be seen in the atmosphere in three states.
 Solid, liquid and gas.
 When water vapor (the gas) cools, visible liquid drops form by condensation.
 Think of putting ice in glass of water.
 Liquid water drops form on the outside because the air around the glass cools.
 Fog is drops of liquid water (there can be freezing fog too) that form on small particles in the air called condensation nuclei.
 An easier way to think about fog is a cloud in contact with the ground.

-Asked by Billie almost 6 years ago
+Asked by Caleb about 6 years ago

-Asked by Cherry over 7 years ago
+Asked by Anthony almost 7 years ago

-Asked by Stephanie almost 7 years ago
+Asked by gemeni over 7 years ago